 ActiveX is a software application development framework Introduced by Microsoft in 1996.
-The ActiveX framework was geared towards web application development by combining and adapted versions of earlier COM (Component Object Model) with the Object Linking and Embedding Technologies (OLE) which is widely used for downloading contents from the websites.
+The ActiveX framework was geared towards web application development by combining and adapted versions of earlier COM (Component Object Model) with the Object Linking and Embedding Technologies (OLE) which is widely used for downloading content from the websites.

 Although theoretically, ActiveX was created with the intent to work on all the platforms it is mostly used on window platforms, and due to compiled code, it is executed mostly with Intel x86 hardware machines.

 Microsoft.NET is an advanced software application development framework developed by Microsoft. .NET is basically a group of several application development technologies ranging from web, desktop to mobile applications.
 Microsoft.NET supports a variety of languages and CLR makes it possible to integrate the modules developed in different languages.

-This article compares both of the above mentioned Microsoft Technologies in a tabular form.
-It explains the advantages of both ActiveX and Microsoft.NET framework and its downsides on the basis of certain attributes.
+This article compares both of the above-mentioned Microsoft Technologies in a tabular form.
+It explains the advantages of both ActiveX and Microsoft.NET framework and their downsides on the basis of certain attributes.